7 Cardozo Public Law, Policy, and Ethics Journal 321 (2009)

 To further explore and facilitate the development of such "Second Acts" programs, the Pro Bono Institute has undertaken a survey of law firms on the magnitude of their current concerns in facilitating the retirement of senior attorneys, benefits to attorneys and firms in establishing such programs, and possible problems to be addressed in the development of such programs.
 In this essay, we present the results of the Institute's survey, along with the other existing arguments and data supporting the establishment of "Second Acts" programs and suggest how they might most usefully be constructed.
 In the first section of this essay, we present the existing data and literature concerning the establishment of "Second Acts" programs.
 This discussion not only summarizes the existing literature, but also serves as a basis for the discussion of our survey.
 In the second section we present and discuss the results of our survey.
 These results suggest that there is indeed a need for and interest in "Second Acts" programs that will facilitate the transition of attorneys into retirement with personally and socially meaningful work, and that firms believe that such programs will meet some of the firms' practical business needs.
 Finally we offer our conclusions regarding the desirability and optimal form of "Second Acts" programs based on our findings.

 Dau-Schmidt, Kenneth Glenn; Lardent, Esther; Glazer, Reena; and Ressmeyer, Kellen, ""Old and Making Hay:" The Results of the Pro Bono Institute Firm Survey on the Viability of a "Second Acts" Program to Transition Attorneys to Retirement Through Pro Bono Work" (2009).
-Faculty Publications.
-Paper 56.
+Articles by Maurer Faculty.
+56.